rlberry-py/rlberry/docs/basics/userguide/agent.md

 ## Use experimentManager

 This is one of the core element in rlberry.
-The ExperimentManager allow you to easily make an experiment between an Agent and an Environment.
-It's use to train, optimize hyperparameters, evaluate and gather statistics about an agent.
+The ExperimentManager allows you to easily make an experiment between an Agent and an Environment.
+It is used to train, optimize hyperparameters, evaluate and gather statistics about an agent.
 You can find the guide for ExperimentManager [here](experimentManager_page).